 That said, the result is the same.
 The buyer has moved on, and you have to keep in step with this fundamental shift and meet the buyer on their terms.

 Now before you bail – thinking Inbound is nothing but snake oil, let me be the first to tell you I was the biggest hold-out.
 That’s right, I’ve been a marketer for 20 years and refused to see the value.

 Why couldn’t I see the value of Inbound?
 Because like most I feared change…until I realized this was an amazing opportunity to help our clients Grow Better.
 Don’t believe me?
 Take a look at one of our Inbound projects in the next section.

 How Can Inbound Help Your Business Grow Better?

-Where do you go to get your questions answered – Google.
+Where do you go to get your questions answered?
+Answer – Google.
 Me too!
 What I love about Inbound is that it forces us marketers to create better content.

 Inbound Marketing Example